hellerve/blog/wip/Building_Setf.md

 ## Fin

-If you followed my [`derive`](https://blog.veitheller.de/Carp_and_derive_II:_This_Time_Its_Personal.html) journey, a lot of the ground we covered today was familiar territory.
+If you followed my [`derive`](https://blog.veitheller.de/Carp_and_derive_II:_This_Time_Its_Personal.html) journey, a lot of the ground we covered today should be familiar territory.
 If you didn’t—and also if you did!—, I hope you enjoyed our little journey, maybe learned a thing or two, and got inspired to play around with the concepts a bit on your own time.